solosTec/node/README.md

 ## Introduction ##

-* Current version is 0.6.
+* Current version is 0.7.
 Core functions are ready for productive use:
   * master
   * setup
   * ipt
   * store
   * dash
   * e350/iMega
+  * csv
-* Linux (64 bit) are supported
+* Linux (32/64 bit) are supported
 * Windows 7 (64 bit) or higher are supported.
 * Crosscompiling for Raspberry 3 is supported
 * Requires [g++](https://gcc.gnu.org/) >= 4.8 or cl 19.00.24215.1 (this is VS 14.0), [boost](http://www.boost.org/) >= 1.66.0 and [pugixml](https://pugixml.org/) 1.8